s-ajensen/spec-mate/README.md

 ### Usage

 While looking at a `.clj`, `.cljc`, or `.cljs` file in Intellij, right click and select `Go To... > Spec` and you will be navigated to the speclj test if it exists.

+To set as a hotkey:
+1. Navigate to `Intellij Idea > Settings > Keymap > Plugins > spec-mate > Spec`
+2. Set your desired hotkey